William Nassau de Zuylestein, 4th Earl of Rochford: Envoy at Turin

 Rochford arrived at Turin on 9 September 1749.
 This was still the most important of the Italian courts for British foreign policy at this time, and he started as Envoy Extraordinary and Plenipotentiary, the highest rank in the British diplomatic service short of ambassador.
 However, he had agreed to accept an ordinary Envoy's salary for a probationary period, and this gave him a strong incentive to show zeal and become a thoroughly professional diplomat.
 His first negotiations, on behalf of a company of English miners and the Protestant Vaudois communities of the Piedmont Alps, were entirely successful, and he then obtained his full salary.
-He ingratiated himself with the king, Carlo-Emmanuele III, by accompanying him on early morning hunting rides.
+He ingratiated himself with King Charles Emmanuel III by accompanying him on early morning hunting rides.
 Rochford made useful friends at court, and was highly regarded by the diplomatic corps at Turin.
 He played a minor but useful role in the complex negotiations for the Treaty of Aranjuez (1752).
 He made a tour of Italy in 1753 and used a spy to gain intelligence of the Young Pretender's court at Rome.
 He also made full use of British consuls in the region to obtain information about trade matters and French involvement in Corsica, rewarding them with the removal of the duty on British shipping at Villafranca.